Xernito/Hospitality/README.md

 ## Want to download the latest version?
 Find them [here](https://github.com/OrionFive/Hospitality/releases).

-## Got a problem, bug or feature request?
+## Got a problem, bug, or feature request?
 Post it [here](https://github.com/OrionFive/Hospitality/issues).

+## Helping out
+I'm not actively adding features or fixes anymore (same for my other mods).
+After ten years of managing mods I've burnt out on RimWorld and I don't think I'll recover.
+So if you see bugs or enhancements you care about, feel free to create a solution.
+I review all pull requests.

 ## Become a patron!
 Want to support the development of Hospitality and my other mods?